 7. Bring indoor comfort, and safety, outside

 Weather can be a big issue when it comes to outdoor entertainment.
 Building a tall roof or pergola over your outdoor kitchen will allow you to enjoy cooking outdoors, even in the rain or extreme heat.
 You can incorporate different forms of shelter such as having a stone roof, or simply supplying patio umbrellas for coverage.
 Hot locations may want an overhead fan or mist sprays.
 Colder regions may want heat lamps, a fire pit or fireplace to warm up the area.
-For areas with pesky bugs or mosquitos, consider adding netting around the dining area or a mechanical mosquito device.
+For areas with pesky bugs or mosquitoes, consider adding netting around the dining area or a mechanical mosquito device.
 Outdoor lighting will not only extend your time outside, it offers safety for walkways, staircases and grilling areas.
 Some outdoor kitchen designers incorporate lighting into the kitchen, either under the countertops or above.
 Pro tip: If you plan on installing an outdoor grill under a structure, be sure you allow plenty of clearance space between the grill and the ceiling, and design the room for ventilation.
 To prevent house fires, professionals never recommend operating a grill under eves or decks unless there is a professionally installed ventilation hood.
 Keep your grill clean to prevent accidental fires.

 If you would like to discuss your project with a local outdoor kitchen contractor: